nicholgroup/urpec/README.md

 Version history

 v2: 7/23/2019.
   Added capability for different write fields and writing directly to dc2 file.
 v3: 12/18/2019.
   Fixed bug associated with fftshift.
-Now all patterns are written to the same layer in different colors.
-This enables control of the write order.
+  Writes all doses to the same layer but with different colors.
+  PSF improvements.
+  Entirely new fracturing algorithm